In This Topic

 For thin items like chicken pieces or ribs, an additional top cooking grate can be turned 90° and placed upside down over the existing top cooking grate.
 Thanks to Brad Perkins for this suggestion.

 A steam rack with collapsible legs can be used to support an additional cooking grate.
 Available in a variety of sizes, steam racks can be purchased online or from restaurant supply stores for around $12.

 A pizza stone rack can be flipped upside down and used to support an additional cooking grate.
 Thanks to Jim Kelley for this suggestion.

-If you fasten down the swing-up portions with wire, you can hang the grill extender from the top WSM cooking grate.
+If you fasten down the swing-up portions with wire, you can hang the BGE grill extender from the top WSM cooking grate.

-Empty soup cans can be used to hold another grate above the standard grate.
+For a cheaper option, empty soup cans can be used to hold another grate above the standard grate.
 You can also use pieces of fireplace brick.